Name: 37 Clicks aka Online Profit System.

 In many cases, there are tons of affiliate sites which sprout around these scams all hoping to make an easy buck and one of the most popular ways they do this is by posting fake news report sites that talk about them.
 Usually they’ll also slap on “As seen on” labels to make you think this is somehow credible.
 In my case, the way I initially found 37 Clicks was through one of these sites.

 And by the way, the number 37 itself is just a fancy way to make it easier to sell.
 Often times a lot of programs, both good and bad charge something with a number ending in 7.
 Just like the whole phrase “lucky 7”.
+I have also reviewed MANY similar programs which used the same exact insignia as 37 Clicks and I’ve memorized it so well that when I see it, I already know there has to be a connection and that already makes me assume it’s a scam.

 Now what usually happens is that once you buy, you are most likely going to be up sold more expensive products/programs including coaching or consultation from “experts” in internet marketing.
 What they’ll basically do is sell you high priced packages and the whole belief is that the current program you purchased is just a small piece of what you really need to succeed.